deep-guy/PL_project/README.md

 ## Prolog and AI: A Study

 This is a repository containing work done for a study on prolog, and it's potential applications into AI.
-Participants are:-

-* Lakshay Agarwal
-* Gandharv Suri
-* Deep Inder Mohan
+For more info, check report.pdf